vrtladmns/VIRTUAL_ADMINS/README.md

 ## 📄 License & Copyright

-**Copyright © 2025 Virtual Admins.
+**Copyright © 2025 Sankalp Gupta, Virtual Admins.
 All rights reserved.**

-This project is proprietary software developed by Sankalp Gupta for Virtual Admins.
+This project is proprietary software developed by Sankalp for Virtual Admins.
 This software is confidential and proprietary.
 No part of this software may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the copyright holder.

 **Unauthorized copying, distribution, or use of this software is strictly prohibited and may result in severe civil and criminal penalties.**

+For licensing inquiries, please contact: [Your Contact Information]

 ## 🆘 Support & Troubleshooting